Chen-Abudi/mini-tic-tac-toe/README.md

 ## 🔎 Intro:

-This is a practice project game called Mini Tic Tac Toe in React.
+This is a practice project showcases a game called Mini Tic Tac Toe in React.

 ## 🛠️ Technologies:

 - React
 - JavaScript
-- CSS
+- CSS3
 - Vite

 ## 🔧 Techniques: